karledenstal/poemsofvalor/README.md

 **Usage Criteria**

 Can be used when your health falls below 25%
+Can be used once (1) per day

 **Effects**

+- Heals you + allies 50% of maximum health
 - -75% Damage Taken
 - +25% Damage Dealt